-Many Queensland Government agencies support encouraging more people to ride and delivery of rideable environments through their work on transport, health, planning, education and recreation.
-We will continue to work across agencies to deliver a better integrated transport network and to make it easier to ride to work, school, or the shops, or for fun and recreation.
+Many Queensland Government agencies are supporting the delivery of rideable environments and encouraging more people to ride through their work implementing these strategies and action plans.
+We will continue to work across agencies to deliver a better integrated transport network and to make it easier to ride to work, school, or the shops, or for fitness and recreation.